Parser

 Options

-• -o, --output-dir TEXT (path) The folder where the parsed JSONs will be placed into.
-If none is provided they will placed in INPUT_DIR/../json/
+• -o, --output-dir TEXT (path) The folder where the parsed JSONs will be placed.
+If none is provided, they will be placed in INPUT_DIR/../json/.

 • -s, --summaries-dir TEXT (path) The folder where the scraper will look for accompanying case summaries. the parsed JSONs will be placed into.
-If none is provided it will deault to INPUT_DIR/../summaries/.
-See more on case summaries below
+If none is provided, it will default to INPUT_DIR/../summaries/.
+See more on case summaries below.

 • -c, --court TEXT (defaults to none) The standard abbreviation for the district court being parsed, e.g. ilnd.
 If not specified, and if using the directory structure mentioned above, the parser will inference the court abbreviation from the parent folder.